eirkkk/kali-termux/README.md

 ### Start VNC Server

-On Ubuntu, run this command to start VNC Server:
+On nethunter, run this command to start VNC Server:

 ```bash
 sudo vncserver :1